EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L1_Accessing_the_SDF_Inside_the_SHS.md

 ## SDF vs VM file systems

 The SDF file system is separate from the VM file system, which is again separate from the project data space.
-Files need to be transferred between the three systems in order for any analysis to be completed within the SDF.
+Files need to be transferred between the three systems for any analysis to be completed within the SDF.

 ### Example showing separate SDF and VM file systems